groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ifc-to-gif.md

         - icon: "far fa-file-IFC"
           title: " About IFC File Format"
           content: |
             Files with IFC extension refer to  Industry Foundation Classes (IFC) file format that establishes international standards to import and export building objects and their properties.
 This file format provides interoperability between different software applications.
 Specifications for this file format are developed and maintained by buildingSMART International as its Data Standard.
-The ultimate objective of IFC file format is to improve communication, productivity, delivery time and quality throughout the life cycle of a building.
-Due to the established standards for common objects in the building industry, it reduces the loss of information during transmission from one application to another.
-IFC can hold data for geometry, calculation, quantities, facility management, pricing etc. for many different professions (architect, electrical, HVAC, structural, terrain etc.).

           link: "https://docs.fileformat.com/cad/ifc/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"